DoxrGitHub/dev-prx/README.md

 instructions:

 1. deploy https://github.com/DoxrGitHub/simple-bare, host that on flow, hop.io, glitch, or even replit! (the filters doesn't care about this)
-2. (I just made a repo for this lol) host https://github.com/DoxrGitHub/dev-prx (currently moving to github rn) anywhere (frontend hosts!!) or integrate this in a file like prx.html
+2. (I just made a repo for this lol) host https://github.com/DoxrGitHub/dev-prx anywhere (frontend hosts) or integrate this in a file like prx.html
 3. iframe the site as `myproxysite.com/?url=https://example.com` or if you integrated it `proxy.html?url=https://example.com` where example.com is proxied!

-yes this is for extreme beginners and anyone even a bit more experienced should be able to easily incorporate a uv backend with their project but if you can't do that just use devprx
+yes this is for extreme beginners and anyone more experienced should be able to easily incorporate a uv backend with their project (it's not that hard) but if you can't do that just use devprx

 an example hosted on cloudflare pages: https://doxrcfuv.pages.dev